FrostyOS-dev/FrostyOS-old/README.md

 1. run `cd utils && mkdir build && cd build && cmake -GNinja .. && ninja && ninja install && cd .. && rm -fr build && cd ..` in the appropriate place for your OS (WSL2 for Windows 10, WSLg for Windows 11, etc.).
 This will automatically build with the number of jobs that `nproc` reports are possible.
 This will build and install the host system utilities to `utils/bin`. **This only needs to be run for the first build.**
 2. run `build-scripts/enter-environment.sh`.
 This will drop you into a new shell with your `$PATH` updated to include the toolchain. **This only needs to be run once per terminal session.**
-3. run `WORLDOS_BUILD_CONFIG=<config> build-scripts/build.sh` in the appropriate place for your OS (WSL2 for Windows 10, WSLg for Windows 11, etc.). `<config>` should be either `Debug` or `Release`.
+3. run `FROSTYOS_BUILD_CONFIG=<config> build-scripts/build.sh` in the appropriate place for your OS (WSL2 for Windows 10, WSLg for Windows 11, etc.). `<config>` should be either `Debug` or `Release`.
 This will automatically build with the number of jobs that `nproc` reports are possible.
 NOTE: If the toolchain isn't built and installed to the correct location, it **will** be built and installed.

 ## Build and Run - Unix like, Windows 11 and Windows 10 method 2

 1. run `cd utils && mkdir build && cd build && cmake -GNinja .. && ninja && ninja install && cd .. && rm -fr build && cd ..` in the appropriate place for your OS (WSL2 for Windows 10, WSLg for Windows 11, etc.).
 This will automatically build with the number of jobs that `nproc` reports are possible.
 This will build and install the host system utilities to `utils/bin`. **This only needs to be run for the first build.**
 2. run `build-scripts/enter-environment.sh`.
 This will drop you into a new shell with your `$PATH` updated to include the toolchain. **This only needs to be run once per terminal session.**
-3. run `WORLDOS_BUILD_CONFIG=<config> build-scripts/run.sh` in the appropriate place for your OS (WSL2 for Windows 10, WSLg for Windows 11, etc.). `<config>` should be either `Debug` or `Release`.
+3. run `FROSTYOS_BUILD_CONFIG=<config> build-scripts/run.sh` in the appropriate place for your OS (WSL2 for Windows 10, WSLg for Windows 11, etc.). `<config>` should be either `Debug` or `Release`.
 This will automatically build with the number of jobs that `nproc` reports are possible.
 NOTE: If the toolchain isn't built and installed to the correct location, it **will** be built and installed.

 ## Running - Other